 Whether or not you have been touched personally by the growing opioid crisis in this country, chances are you have concerns about prescription drug safety among teens.
-Especially now, during the pandemic, when teens have experienced a lack of social interaction and a growing sense of isolation and anxiety.
+This is especially true since the pandemic, when teens experienced a lack of social interaction and a growing sense of isolation and anxiety.

-The sobering truth is that 100 Americans die each day from opioid overdoses resulting in an economic burden of nearly $80 billion each year.
-And reports show that overdose deaths have been accelerating during COVID-19.
+The sobering truth is that 100 Americans die each day from opioid overdoses.
+To add to the tragedy, the opioid crisis causes an economic burden of nearly $80 billion each year in health care and other costs.
+And reports show that overdose deaths accelerated during COVID-19.

 Thankfully, EVERFI has created an impactful, engaging program for high school students.
 EVERFI’s Prescription Drug Safety is a blended-learning course with six digital lessons plus discussion guides, lesson plans, and standards alignment.
 And the best part is it’s totally free!